-The Percent from High column shows the difference between the (high price minus the lowest price for the period) divided by the lowest price for the period.
-The Percent from Low is the difference between the (low price minus the highest price for the period) divided by the highest price for the period.
+The Percent from Low column shows the difference between the (current trading price minus the lowest price over the period) dividend by the lowest price.
+The Percent from Low is expressed as a positive number as the last price is generally higher than the low price.

 For example, clicking the chart icon by the NYSE 1-Month Highs shows a chart for Barchart symbol $M1HN.
 This symbol tracks the historical number of new 1-Month Highs for that exchange.

 In most cases, the number listed on the Highs/Lows Summary page will match the value shown on the chart, but due to the way we update the website, the numbers may sometimes be slightly out-of-sync.
 The chart data is delayed 15-minutes, and the Highs/Lows page is updated every 10-minutes throughout the day.
 In addition, if the value shown on the chart is "0.01" this is used to represent a value of "0" as shown on the Highs/Lows page.